AMassil/PubMedLLM/readme.md

 # PubmedLLM

-PubmedLLM is a powerful tool that combines PubMed paper retrieval with Large Language Models (LLMs) to enable intelligent querying of scientific literature.
+PubmedLLM is a tool that combines PubMed paper retrieval with Large Language Models (LLMs) to enable intelligent querying of scientific literature.
 It uses AWS Bedrock for LLM capabilities and PostgreSQL for vector storage.

 ## Features